Naalai Unathu Naal: Production

 Ravi, Vijayakanth's stunt double, died during production, and the film was dedicated to him.

 Soundtrack

 The music was composed by Ilaiyaraaja.

 Reception

-Jeyamanmadhan of Kalki praised the performance of Manorama, the songs of Ilaiyaraaja but was critical of his re-recording; he felt the reveal of the murderer was lack of spice.
+Jayamanmadhan of Kalki praised the performance of Manorama, the songs of Ilaiyaraaja but was critical of his re-recording; he felt the reveal of the murderer was lack of spice.
+The film did average business at the box office.